rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 ## Well-Formedness of Items

-Items[^items] are, generally speaking, "Things that get defined."
+Items are, generally speaking, "Things that get defined."
 Item-wfck[^item-wf-module] only happens at the signature level for types and functions, including the methods and implementations.
 This doesn't happen for Free Type Aliases other than Const Generic argument type checking.

 Items are a major entry point for term well-formedness.
 Because Items contain Terms, item-wfck can invoke term well-formedness checking.